cables-gl/cables_docs/md/8_audio/working_with_audio.md

 ### A note on using multiple audio players

 If you plan on using multiple audio players, make sure to use the [Mixer](https://cables.gl/op/Ops.WebAudio.Mixer) op and connect the individual outputs of the players to it.
 You can then connect the Mixer op's output to the Output op.
 Refer to the Mixer's [example patch](https://cables.gl/edit/5fd8a1ba1d3e0022a8736e3d) to see it in use.
-If you cannot multiple inputs to one Output op, you might experience unexpected behaviour of the audio files (e.g.: audio files still being played back even though they were disconnected).
+If you connect multiple inputs to one Output op, you might experience unexpected behaviour of the audio files (e.g.: audio files still being played back even though they were disconnected).
 After everything is connected, play back your audio file.
 You should hear sound from your speakers.

 ## Working with Effects